Used BMW 1 Series review: 2011 to 2019 (Mk2) - Interior, comfort and safety

 Inside, the BMW 1 Series follows a similar driver-focused template to the company’s larger cars.
-The previous-generation 1 Series was let down by its scratchy and mixed plastics, so for this generation the German maker has made a concerted effort to improve interior quality.
-That has really paid off and has been kept up to date, with new dials and air-conditioning controls introduced in 2015.
+The first-generation 1 Series was let down by its scratchy and mixed plastics, but the Mk2 model was a big improvement and the 2015 update made it even better.

 Excellent forward visibility means the BMW is easy to place on the road, and it feels compact when driving on tight car-park ramps, squeezing down country lanes or parking in small parallel spaces.
 Still, the rear window is quite narrow, and with three passengers sitting in the back you’ll definitely be relying on your door mirrors to see what’s coming up behind.

 The seats offer good support and will hold you firmly in place even if you decide to drive the 1 Series quickly.
 There’s a wide range of adjustment, too, so with a bit of tweaking most drivers will be able to find a comfortable position, although this process might take a bit longer than it would in the Audi A3.